 If there’s one word that describes Bob Brown, it’s “competitive.”

 But in 2004, a motorcycle accident changed that for a while.

 “Went into a coma and woke up two weeks later and my leg was gone,” Brown explains.

 What followed was depression.

 “I didn’t cope—that was the problem.
 Dealing with the physical loss of a leg is remarkably easier than dealing with the mental loss of a leg,” he explains.
-“The first day you get out of bed and you… Continue Reading
+“The first… Continue Reading